 Note: Resale prices often exceed face value.

-The Pacers returned to the playoffs following the 2010-11 season and made it again in 2012.
-In the 2012 playoffs, they lost in the Eastern Conference Semifinals to the eventual champ, the Miami Heat.
-The following season the Pacers returned all five starters from their 2012 playoff squad.
+The Pacers returned to the playoffs following the 2010-11 season and have made it each season since.
+In the 2013 playoffs, they lost in the Eastern Conference Finals to the eventual champ, the Miami Heat, in a thrilling seven-game series.
+In 2014, the Pacers earned the number-one seed in the East.

 The Pacers play in Bankers Life Fieldhouse, which opened in 1999.
 With clear sightlines, museum-style exhibits celebrating Indiana basketball history, and the NBA's best new scoreboard, Bankers Life Fieldhouse is considered by many to be the world's premier venue in which to watch a basketball game.